 In overlooking the anti-slavery dynamics active in the American founding era, these history textbooks also fail as history.
 They assume that the political and social outcomes our nation has seen, particularly as related to slavery, were somehow predestined or foreordained.
-This is evident in their treatment of the Confederation Congress, and its efforts to administer the territories to the west.
-All address the Northwest Ordinance of 1787, of course - and some favorably.
-The HMH text and The Unfinished Nation both point out that the Ordinance barred slavery from that territory.
-The Pearson text infers that this restriction "set a precedent that would later alarm people in southern states who wanted to expand slavery throughout the territories"
+This is evident in their treatment of the Confederation Congress and its efforts to administer the territories to the west.
+All address the Northwest Ordinance of 1787, of course-and some favorably.
+American History and The Unfinished Nation both point out that the Ordinance barred slavery from that territory.
+United States History infers that this restriction "set a precedent that would later alarm people in southern states who wanted to expand slavery throughout the territories."
+United States: History and Geography addresses the Northwest Ordinance's ban on slavery, concluding, "This meant that as the nation expanded, it would be divided between Southern slaveholding states and Northern free states."276 America's History asserts that the Ordinance "extended the geographical division between slave and free areas that would haunt the nation in the coming decades."
+But not one of them points out the origins of the Northwest Ordinance in an ordinance proposed in 1784 by Thomas Jefferson, by which slavery would be outlawed in the West by 1800.
+Jefferson would later write to his friend James Madison, distraught, that the proposal failed by one vote due to the absence of a single delegate to the Confederation Congress; though sixteen delegates voted for the proposal, and only seven against, the voting rules of the Articles allowed a small minority of slave states to exercise an outsized influence on the politics of the Confederation.
+If not for the accident of one delegate's illness, how might our nation's history have turned out differently?
+And is this not exactly the kind of question that would stimulate young minds to reflect on how seemingly insignificant events can have profound historical significance?